 Three Goalie vs One Goalie

 If you’re an old style player, you probably remember when there were only single goalies and three goalies didn’t exist.
 Even today, playing the three goalie doesn’t feel completely right to me, but I’m sure for the younger people they’ve never known anything different.
-If you’re like me, part of you yearns for the one goalie model.
+If you’re like me, part of you yearns for the single goalie model.

 Tornado doesn’t offer a solution unfortunately, but Shelti does (and it’s compatible with Tornado tables).
 Basically, it’s a kit that goes in all four corners of the table.
 It then adds stoppers where the 4 extra men would be.
 This allows you to convert your table into an older one man goalie with the corner ramps.